pinnacle-framework/Pinnacle/docs/content/production/superduper_protocol.md

 # SuperDuper Protocol

-`pinnacledb` includes a protocol allowed developers to switch back and forth from Python and YAML/ JSON formats.
+`pinnacle` includes a protocol allowed developers to switch back and forth from Python and YAML/ JSON formats.
 The mapping is fairly self-explanatory after reading the examples below.

 ## Writing in pinnacle-protocol directly